protieusz/Kolossus/README.md

 # Kolossus
-Kolossus, a unisplit angled Katana layout with a 25mm trackball and a Panasonic roller encoder remixed from Clop pcb designed by Calvin.
+Kolossus, a unisplit angled Katana layout with a 25mm trackball and a Panasonic roller encoder remixed from Clops pcb designed by Calvin.
 KLE by Dee and HA HA HA.

 # Description